-The specification is only meant to be used as a whole.

-The specification could be partially implemented but does not make specific provisions towards this.
+- Not Answered - Not Applicable - The specification is only meant to be used as a whole. - The specification could be partially implemented but does not make specific provisions towards this. - The specification could be partially implemented but includes only guidelines towards this rather than sets of requirements. - The specification explicitly foresees sets of requirements that can be implemented incrementally. - The specification explicitly foresees sets of requirements that can be implemented incrementally or separately.

-The specification could be partially implemented but includes only guidelines towards this rather than sets of requirements.
+The specification cannot be implemented partially.
+Therefore, this criterion does not apply to this specification.

-The specification explicitly foresees sets of requirements that can be implemented incrementally.

-The specification explicitly foresees sets of requirements that can be implemented incrementally or separately.

-The specification does not specify whether the implementation can be or not partially done; hower, there are aspects that the specification can be used as a whole or partially.
+https://joinup.ec.europa.eu/release/core-criterion-and-core-evidence-vocabulary-v100

-\ A16 - Does the specification allow customisation?
+A16 - Does the specification allow customisation?